 I was testing how much slant I wanted to have on the word family.

 I can’t find pictures , but I attached the word family to the rustic wooden sign with Gorilla Glue construction adhesive in a few strategic places.
-The boards are even, so I had to place the adhesive where the word rested on the boards.

 The plan is to allow room for pictures to be added around the frame.
 My photos weren’t the right orientation, but you get the idea.